Magic Takeaways: Orlando Reserves Dominate Pacers to Secure .500 Finish

 Trevelin Queen's career-high send-off

-Queen, a two-way guard for the Magic the last two seasons, led Orlando with 25 points in the winning effort.

-Friday was his 31st appearance this season in his 50th active game.
-Per two-way contract rules, Queen is no longer eligible to be active for Orlando and cannot participate in the postseason.
+Friday was his 31st appearance this season and his 50th active game.
+Per two-way contract rules, Queen can no longer be active for Orlando this season, and he is ineligible to participate in the postseason.

+And, only players with three or fewer years of NBA service are eligible to sign two-way contracts.
+Counting the 2024-25 season, Queen has now seen NBA action in four years.

+With five rebounds, four assists and three steals to accomodate his personal-best night in the scoring column, though, he knows where he belongs.

 Up Next